KumarMohit85/HTF/README.md

  e)Website- Webpages are designed and linked together to show different data from firebase database in an interactive way.

 ### Working
-DHT and LM35 measure the temperatures  and humidity between coolant and vegetable and compare it for checking the preservative mode.
+DHT and LM35 measure the temperatures  and humidity between coolant and vegetable and compare them for checking the preservative mode.

-ESP32 connect with internet and send real time temperature , humidity, preservative mode, security status to firebase.
+ESP32 connected with internet  send real time temperature , humidity, preservative mode and security status to firebase.

 Device also contain IR sensor , PIR sensor which are able to detect human motion in chamber and status of door .

 Device also send the security alert or update on owner whatsapp.

+Website contains homepage showing details of various services provided by the cold-storage enterprise and a link to  get authenticated as owner and move to owner's page.

+Owner's page shows chamberwise data of different parameters.

+Homepage contains another link too to sign up as user and request to cold storage owner for quotation of the type of item they want to store.